- Fisheries Home

 - Swordfish General (Commercial)*

-*If a vessel has one or both of these permits, the passengers must always follow the restrictions (minimum size, bag limit, season, etc.) for the authorized species of the permit(s) held.
-These permits also authorize recreational fishing for other HMS only if fishing in a registered HMS tournament, and passengers must follow Angling permit restrictions (minimum size, bag limit, season, etc.) for those HMS during the event.
+*Anglers aboard these vessels must always follow the commercial restrictions (minimum size, bag limit, season, etc.) for the authorized species of the permit(s) held.
+Recreational fishing for other HMS is authorized only if fishing in a registered HMS tournament, and passengers must follow Angling permit restrictions (minimum sizes, bag limits, seasons, etc.) for those HMS during the event.

-All Atlantic HMS recreational fishing regulations apply to Atlantic HMS tournament participants.
+All Atlantic HMS recreational fishing regulations apply to Atlantic HMS tournament anglers.
 Permit requirements and restrictions, size limits, bag limits, gear restrictions, possession restrictions, and more are in the HMS Recreational Compliance Guide.
+All state regulations must be followed, including those that are more restrictive.

 Any tournament that awards points or prizes for the catch & release or landing of sailfish, white marlin, blue marlin, longbill spearfish (landing prohibited), or roundscale spearfish, is a billfish tournament.

 All billfish and swordfish tournaments are selected for catch reporting, including "catch & release" tournaments.
 See Report Tournament Catch for instructions.